Sharykhin/form-validation/README.md

-You can use a different effect of the notifications.By default CValidation use 'wiggle'
+You can use different effects of the notifications.
+By default CValidation uses 'wiggle'

     Available:
         wiggle